 Do you accept developmental or transitional courses?

 No. Harford Community College does not accept developmental or transitional courses.
-When you meet with an academic advisor you may provide them with proof of completion of these types of courses.
-The advisor may use them for placement in the appropriate Harford Community College courses.
+When you meet with an academic advisor you may provide them with proof of completion for these courses but they will only be used for placement purposes.

 Do you accept non-traditional credit (i.e. AP, CLEP, IB, DANTES, ACE)?

 Yes.
-We must receive an official score report sent to Registration & Records.
-Up to a maximum combination of 45 non-traditional credits may be awarded once you successfully complete one three (3) credit course at Harford Community College.
+Official score reports must be sent to Registration & Records.
+A maximum combination of 45 non-traditional credits may be awarded upon completion of a 3-credit course at Harford.
 Credit is awarded based upon your declared program of study.

 Do you accept military credit?

 Do you accept course work completed at the Master's level?